warerebel/openlr-translate-sections/README.md

 ```typescript
 const translatedObject = translate(adjustedObject);
 ```
-The translated output is not reproduced here for brevity, but an example can be viewed at the end of this document [here](https://github.com/warerebel/openlr-translate-sections#translation-output)
+The translated output is not reproduced here for brevity, but an example can be viewed at the end of this document [here](#translation-output).
+This output contains relationships between the OpenLR sections and the target model and can have useful applications of its own prior to averaging out the data.

 Finally we can apply a harmonic average on the translated object to generate a distinct output value for each link.
 ```typescript